-Denver Water Administration

-Complex, office space in

-operations buildings.
-Denver

-Water is using Haworth furniture

-in all office spaces.
-Haworth

-achieved Zero-Waste-to-Landfill

-status for their North American

-and Asian-Pacific production

-plants in 2009, and globally in

-2012.
-All of the Haworth Product

-for Denver Water was made in

-the U.S.A., with the majority in

-Holland, Michigan.

-Denver Water

-Administration Complex,

-meter test bench.
-Meter

-test benches use

-potable water for meter

-testing that is recovered

-and reused, saving

-thousands of gallons of

-potable water per day
+Denver Water Administration Complex, office space in operations buildings.
+Denver Water is using Haworth furniture in all office spaces.
+Haworth achieved Zero-Waste-to-Landfill status for their North American and Asian-Pacific production plants in 2009, and globally in 2012.
+All of the Haworth Product for Denver Water was made in the U.S.A., with the majority in Holland, Michigan.

+Denver Water Administration Complex, meter test bench.
+Meter test benches use potable water for meter testing that is recovered and reused, saving thousands of gallons of potable water per day

-Denver Water Administration Complex, radiant floor heating system in operations buildings.
-Radiant tubing in the concrete floors uses water from the CUP to heat and cool buildings as the primary HVAC system.
+Denver Water Administration Complex, radiant tubing in the concrete floors uses water from the CUP to heat and cool buildings as the primary HVAC system.
+The building contains over 70 miles of radiant heating and cooling tubing.